 When is the Fireworks Reporting Form available?
 The form to report illegal fireworks use is open only during the peak times of fireworks use:

 Will using the form result in a citation to the fireworks user?
 By providing accurate and complete information, the City may be able to issue administrative citations or warning letters to users of illegal fireworks.
+Partial information will be accepted and may be helpful in mapping the locations of fireworks use for outreach purposes, but likely will not result in a citation or other enforcement action.
 You will need to provide the following information:

 For fireworks use on private property (yards or driveways)

 - Photo/video evidence showing use or possession of fireworks on the property;

 - The exact address where the incident occurred; and